libremfg/rhize-docs/content/deploy/install/keycloak.md

     name: Configure Keycloak
     parent: install
     identifier: keycloak-integration
-create_client: 1.
-In the side menu, select **Clients > create client**.

 ---

-Rhize uses Keycloak as an OpenID provider.
+Rhize uses [Keycloak](https://keycloak.org) as an OpenID provider.
-In your cluster, the Keycloak server to authenticate users, services, and manages Role-based access controls.
+In your cluster, the Keycloak server to authenticate users, services, and manage Role-based access controls.

 This topic describes how to set up Keycloak in your Rhize cluster.

-> To get a conceptual picture of the authentication flow, read [About OpenID Connect]({{< relref "../about-openidconnect.md" >}})
+For a conceptual overview of the authentication flow, read [About OpenID Connect]({{< relref "../about-openidconnect.md" >}})

 ## Prerequisites

-First, ensure that you have followed the instructions from [Set up Kubernetes]({{< ref "configure-kubernetes.md" >}}).
-All of the prerequistes for that step apply here.
+First, ensure that you have followed the instructions from [Set up Kubernetes]({{< ref "setup-kubernetes.md" >}}).
+All prerequisites for that step apply here.

 ## Log in

-1. Go to localhost on the port where you forwarded the URL.
+1. Go to `localhost` on the port where you forwarded the URL.
+If you used the example values from the last step, that's `localhost:5101`.
 1. Use the container credentials to log in.

    To find this, look in the `keycloak.yaml` file.